sai-venkat17/PRISM/README.md

 assumption is that more important websites are likely to receive more links from other websites.

-In this project we improved this Page rank by reducing the time consumption and enforcing personalization to it
+In this project we improved this Page rank by reducing the time consumption and enforcing personalization to it.